Bambo-Rambo/RNG-Guides/Gen6MTSeedRNG.md

 My target date is May 23 2022 so it should look like this:

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/MT%20Seed/Seed1.png)

+If you are doing the method for any date, this will be the minimum date that the tool will start searching from so you can put whatever you want.

 Load the game, open CitraRNG and connect with Citra then skip the final cutscene at a frame of your choice **and write it down somewhere**.